Hammad931/Gamma-Spectroscopy-Analysis-toolkit-and-peak-Callibration./README.md

 fitting them, calibrating channels to energy from known reference lines, and reporting the detector's energy resolution.

-The emphasis is on being **usable and reproducible by someone other than the author**: every step is a small, documented, independently testable function, and the whole workflow can be driven from a command line with a single configuration file.
+Every step is a small, documented, independently testable function, and the whole workflow can be driven from a command line with a single configuration file.